This page will help you understand California alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The state suspends the drivers license for two years.
 The court may require an IID.
-In addition, it won’t reinstated the license without proof of increased insurance.
+It won’t reinstated the license without proof of increased insurance.
 It also requires proof of “driving under the influence” program completion.

 Fourth DUI Conviction

-For a fourth conviction, the state jails offenders for 180 days to one year.
+For a fourth conviction, the state jails offenders for at least 180 days.
+But it could be as long as one year.
 The range of fines is the same.
 The state revokes the drivers license for three years.
 It labels the convicted a “habitual traffic offender” for the same length of time.
-License reinstatement requires the same proof
+License reinstatement requires the same proof.

 For using their right a second time the suspension is for two years.
 The suspension is the same for drivers with a reckless-driving or DUI conviction within ten years.